Health Studies

 The topics presented in this course will represent a range of contemporary issues in health research.
 Topics will vary by instructor and term.

-Prerequisite: Completion of 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-operative programs in Health Studies.
+Prerequisite: 1.5 credits at the C-level from the program requirements from the Major/Major Co-op programs in Health and Society

 Breadth Requirements: Social and Behavioural Sciences